kluctl/kluctl/docs/kluctl/get-started.md

 ### Prepare your kubeconfig

 Your local kubeconfig should be configured to have access to the target Kubernetes cluster via a dedicated context.
-The context name should match with the name that you want to use for the cluster from now on.
+The context name should match the name that you want to use for the cluster from now on.
 Let's assume the name is `test.example.com`, then you'd have to ensure that the kubeconfig context `test.example.com` is correctly pointing and authorized for this cluster.